NHMOF

 Details

-The National Horticulture Mission-Organic Farming aims to promote organic farming in horticultural crops in response to the increasing demand for organically produced food.
-The scheme provides a subsidy of 50% of the cost, with a maximum of ₹10,000 per hectare per beneficiary for up to 4 hectares over three years, distributed in a ratio of 40:30:30.
+The National Horticulture Mission-Organic Farming scheme aims to promote organic farming in horticultural crops in response to the increasing demand for organically produced food.
+The scheme provides a subsidy of 50% of the cost, up to a maximum of ₹10,000 per hectare for a maximum of 4 hectares per beneficiary over three years, distributed in a ratio of 40:30:30.
 The first year provides ₹4,000, while the second and third years provide ₹3,000 each.
-The program is linked to organic farming certification, with a grant of ₹5 lakh for a cluster of 50 hectares, disbursed over three years.
-Farmers must have their own land (at least one hectare), livestock, water, and organic materials, and must agree to produce crops organically for three consecutive years.
+The program is linked to organic farming certification, with a grant of ₹5.00 lakh for a cluster of 50 hectares for certification, distributed as ₹1.50 lakh in the first year, ₹1.50 lakh in the second year, and ₹2.00 lakh in the third year.

 Benefits